MicrosoftDocs/win32/desktop-src/Msi/updating-shortcuts-for-an-upgrade.md

 ---
-Description: 'The sample upgrade package updates shortcuts to the new files and features.' ms.assetid: '5a12932d-053d-49c3-9f06-0c122ca293d0'
+Description: The sample upgrade package updates shortcuts to the new files and features. ms.assetid: 5a12932d-053d-49c3-9f06-0c122ca293d0
-title: Updating Shortcuts for an Upgrade
+title: Updating Shortcuts for an Upgrade ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Updating Shortcuts for an Upgrade